dyhes/zulip/docs/production/email-gateway.md

 will look like `foo@emaildomain.example.com`, so we recommend using `EXTERNAL_HOST` here.

-We will use `hostname.example.com` as the hostname of the Zulip server (this will usually also be the same as `EXTERNAL_HOST`, unless you are using an [HTTP reverse proxy][reverse-proxy]).
+We will use `hostname.example.com` as the hostname of the Aloha server (this will usually also be the same as `EXTERNAL_HOST`, unless you are using an [HTTP reverse proxy][reverse-proxy]).